-Almost 90% of Edinburg residents can access Gigabit fibre or UltraFast 300+ Mbps, while SuperFast 30+ Mbps broadband is available to 98% of Edinburgh’s households.
+Almost 90% of Edinburg residents can access Gigabit fiber or UltraFast 300+ Mbps, while SuperFast 30+ Mbps broadband is available to 98% of Edinburgh’s households.

 3. An international travel hub

-Edinburgh Airport is a 30-minute bus or tram trip from the city centre with flights heading all over the world.
-There are direct flights to New York JFK, Newark Airport and Toronto Pearson International Airport.
+Edinburgh Airport is a 30-minute bus or tram trip from the city center with flights heading all over the world.
+There are direct flights to New York JFK, Newark Airport, and Toronto Pearson International Airport.

 If you need to travel a bit further, the choice gets more interesting as flying can often be a cheaper and much faster option.